 Having begun my career in education as a secondary school teacher, I later studied Child Development & Education, gaining Early Years Teacher Status and taking an MA in Infant Mental Health.
-I have built a brilliant team of Early Years educators, supported by expert specialists.
+I have built a brilliant team of Early Years educators, supported by expert consultants.

 In 1992, Creative Workshops – now known as ABC – started up.
 In 2000, RSG Beginners was born.
 Both of these provide something I would have welcomed as a new parent and never found – a consistent group of families with young children, led and guided by wise and skilled teachers supporting new parents with great ways to interact with small children.

 In 2022, we moved back to the adventure playground in St John’s Wood and are currently developing this re-designed centre, initially with accompanied groups – Beginners, ABC and Forest School – and in 2024 with a new pre-school, to be known as RSG St John’s Wood Terrace.

 Our staff at RSG are some of the best in Early Years, and we have an exceptionally low staff turnover.
 Several of our team have been with us for over 20 years, and Amanda Neil, our Alexandra Road Lead educator and Lead SENCO, has been with us since we opened.